 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

 All in all, the Gigabyte M32U is an excellent 32″ 4K 144Hz gaming monitor for the price.
-Its IPS panel offers vibrant colors, wide viewing angles and a quick response time speed, while FreeSync up to 144Hz ensures smooth performance, and there’s plenty of extra features available.
+Its IPS panel offers vibrant colors, wide viewing angles and a quick response time speed, while FreeSync up to 144Hz ensures smooth performance, and there are plenty of extra features available.

 |Resolution||3840×2160 (Ultra HD)|